tashian/tumblr-bookmachine/README.md

     bundle install

 to set up all dependencies.
 You'll need Ruby/Bundler, obviously.

-You'll need to create the SQLite database, next:

-    rake db:migrate

-(Note that you might need to prefix all rake commands, and rackup, with `bundle exec`.
-Because bundler, alas.)

 You will also need PrinceXML.
 Get that from http://www.princexml.com/download/ and install the free version as per instructions. "prince" should be in your path before